Frequently Asked Questions

-Norwich Pride is run by a collective of volunteers.
+Norwich Pride is a community group of volunteers.
 We are a not-for-profit organisation.
 We have a constitution which establishes our mission and sets out how we work.
-Each year we form a steering group and appoint the following officers: chairperson, vice-chair, secretary and treasurer.
-The steering group also includes people responsible for planning, publicity, access, arts, entertainment and the Pride Shop.
+Each year we form a management group and appoint the following officers: chairperson, secretary and treasurer.
+The management group also includes people responsible for planning, publicity, access, arts, entertainment and fundraising.
 We meet regularly to make decisions as a group and then carry out actions in teams.
 We have Core Values and Ground Rules that guide our work and that of others who want to work with us.
-These are LGBT friendly principles which can be summarised as respect, fairness, diversity and equality.
+These are LGBT + friendly principles which can be summarised as respect, fairness, diversity and equality.

-First things first; Norwich Pride does not claim to speak on behalf of all LGBT people in Norwich and Norfolk!
-However the Norwich Pride collective does speak to the press, tv and radio about events that we organise and we respond to any queries or reactions as an LGBT organised community group.
-Norfolk County Council’s diversity officers estimate that approximately 50,000 people in Norfolk may identify as lesbian, gay, bisexual or transgendered.
+First things first; Norwich Pride does not claim to speak on behalf of all LGBT+ people in Norwich and Norfolk.
+However the Norwich Pride volunteers do speak to the press, tv and radio about events that we organise and we respond to any queries or reactions as an LGBT+ organised community group.
+Norfolk County Council’s diversity officers estimate that approximately 50,000 people in Norfolk may identify as lesbian, gay, bisexual or transgender.
 However some people may not identify with these terms and may or may not wish to be identified with a wider community.
 Bearing all this in mind Norwich Pride aims to work with all individuals, groups and organisations to achieve a variety of different aims under our vision to make Norwich a city where everyone feels safe and proud to be themselves.
-To this end Norwich Pride tries to help ensure that LGBT individuals can come together in different ways to have fun, make friends and make a positive difference to local life.
+To this end Norwich Pride tries to help ensure that LGBT+ individuals can come together in different ways to have fun, make friends and make a positive difference to local life.

 I have experienced homo/transphobia; what can I do?

-Unfortunately many LGBT people will experience some form of discrimination, harassment or violence because of their LGBT identity.
+Unfortunately many LGBT+ people will experience some form of discrimination, harassment or violence because of their identity.
 The important thing to remember is that you are not alone and there are ways to deal with it.
-Remember, you have rights, the law and police may be able to help.
+Remember, you have legal rights and the police are here to help.
 For an overview of your rights at work, with housing or at school visit the Stonewall website.
 For practical advice on tackling discrimination because of your sexuality, visit the following pages in the Advice Guide from the Citizens Advice Bureau UK.
 To report verbal or physical violence which is known as a hate crime, contact Norfolk Constabulary.
 This section of their website explains their approach to this and how you can report it.
-Sexual violence and abuse suffered by LGBT people is supported locally by the Sexual Violence Alliance who have initiated a diversity service initiative.

 From the national perspective, the Equality and Human Rights Commission aims to make the country fairer for all and tackles discrimination based our gender, age, disability, race or religion as well as sexual orientation or transgender status.